hchautran/PiToMe/README.md

 Image Classification
 ---
-We are currently supporting the `diet` and `Mae` models for image classification tasks.
+We are currently supporting the `DeiT` and `MAE` models for image classification tasks.
 You can try directly compressing these models for off-the-shell performance or retraining them by omitting the `--eval` argument.

 ``` sh
 python main_ic.py \